Lyn Gerfin, E-RYT 500

 Along with teaching and training, Lyn is a writer whose articles have been featured online and in print.
-After experiencing the business of yoga first hand for years and seeing all sides of it, she knows there is a book inside of her somewhere.
-And there is a reason her favorite hashtag is #idoyogasoidontkillpeople.

 Through teaching, writing and training, her hope is to dispel all myths and misconceptions of what it means to practice Power Yoga – on the mat and off.